What kinds of events feel most draining to you?

 But I noticed that not everyone feels this way.
 I watch colleagues finish the same all-day meetings from which I cannot wait to escape, and choose to immediately re-congregate for a group dinner.
 Huh?
 How?
 From what source do these super-humans muster that kind of energy?

-Are you in the camp that enjoys staying “in the mix”, or are you with me, leaving tire marks on the pavement as you speed toward the precious relief of solitude?
+Are you in the camp that enjoys staying “in the mix,” or are you with me, leaving tire marks on the pavement as you speed toward the precious relief of solitude?

-I started observing the “un-tireds” (as I now call them) who don’t get worn out by hours of behaving themselves.
+I started observing the “un-tireds” (as I now call them) who don’t get worn out from hours of behaving themselves.
 I also began “interviewing” myself about why I want to run from formal settings.
 I asked “How can the untireds and I have such different energy levels at the end of the day?”

 I think it comes down to this… In social settings I burn a lot of energy worrying about how I am being perceived.
 Nonstop I wrestle with imposter syndrome.
 And that burns energy.
 Massive, massive, amounts of energy.